-The Board of FIMBank carries out its duties through a structure that starts from the strategy and policy which it formulates at meetings, and delegated to Committees and Management for implementation and execution at various levels, both functional and operational.
+The Board of FIMBank carries out its duties through a structure that starts with the strategy and policy formulated at meetings and subsequently delegated to Committees and Management for implementation and execution at various levels, both functional and operational.

 In the first instance, the proceedings of Directors are regulated by the Bank's Articles of Association.
-Meetings of the Board for any calendar year are normally set at the last meeting of the preceding year, so that advance preparation and diary planning for the meetings can be made.
+Meetings of the Board for any calendar year are normally set at the last meeting of the preceding year, so that advance preparation and daily planning for the meetings can be made.
 Meetings are held at least quarterly and are formally notified by the Company Secretary at least seven days before the meeting with the issue of the agenda for the forthcoming meeting.
 Occasionally, meetings are also called at short notice or on an ad hoc basis, in which case the Directors may decide to waive the statutory period of notice.
 The agenda is accompanied by such papers and documents as are necessary to make Directors informed of issues relating to their roles and responsibilities, and in particular of the decisions they are expected to take.
-All Directors were duly notified of each meeting and given the statutory notice period, which, in the case of the meetings by conference facilities, was waived by approval of the Directors.
-With Notices of meetings, the Directors are also served with Alternate Director Appointment Forms which, in case of non-attendance, they are invited to complete and send to the Company Secretary prior to the meeting.
+All Directors were duly notified of every meeting and given the statutory notice period, which, in the case of the meetings by conference facilities, was waived by approval of the Directors.
+With notices of meetings, the Directors are also served with Alternate Director Appointment Forms which, in case of non-attendance, are invited to complete and send to the Company Secretary prior to the meeting.

 Meetings include presentations by Management, whilst other information and documentation is made available for perusal by the Directors, at their request.
-Members of senior management, who invariably include the President, attend all Board meetings.
+Members of senior management attend Board meetings by invitation depending on the agenda content and relevance.
 The Board also might request that the meetings be attended by other employees or by professional advisors, as and when necessary.
 In all other circumstances, the Directors are expected to play a full and constructive role in the Group's affairs.
-As soon as possible after a meeting, draft minutes are circulated amongst the members for their information, which minutes are then read and approved at the following meeting.
+As soon as possible after a meeting, draft minutes are circulated amongst the members for their information.
+Minutes are then read and approved at the following meeting.
 Since early 2011 an intranet facility has been introduced which allows Directors to access Board documents, including all past minutes of Board and committees meetings.

 Board meetings also serve as an opportunity where the progress and decisions of the committees, covered under Principle 8, is reported.
-All Board committees are either a mix of Directors and Managements (eg. Executive Committee, ALCO) or include the participation of Managements (eg. Audit, Compensation).
+All Board committees are either a mix of Directors and Management (Executive Committee and ALCO) or include the participation of Management (Audit Committee, Compensation Committee).
 Committees report to the Board on their activities through their respective chairmen at each Board meeting.
-Management reporting is also done either directly to the Board at each meeting, either by means of an update presentation from the President or usually through the Executive Committee.
+Management reporting is also done directly to the Board at each meeting, either by means of an update presentation from the President or usually through the Executive Committee.
 In any case, each Board meeting receives an update on the performance of the Bank and the Group, on known risk cases, litigation and potential problems, about key strategic developments, including the progress of investees such as subsidiaries and joint ventures and key financial indicators that enable performance to be measured against internal budgets and prior financial periods.